Vladi756/Pong/README.md

 # Pong
-The classic 1972 arcade game
+An object oriented model of the classic 1972 arcade game - Pong.